afwebb/SDS-385/week4/README.md

         l.append(calc_l(X, y, b)) #track l
 ```

+Choosing the right batch size is tricky: Too big, and it'll take to long to read in and calculate the gradient, too small and the number of iterations required to converge increases.
+I tried a few different batch sizes, and using 100 entries at a time completed most quickly.
+I've been thinking about how to choose an optimal batch size in an intelligent way, without having to perform the complete adagrad.
+Maybe optimize a ratio between the time it takes to run each iteration, and how much each iteration changes the likliehood.

-I read in 5000 entries at a time, and decreased the step size by hand over time (my attempts at variable step size haven't panned out).
+I also decreased the step size by hand over time (my attempts at variable step size haven't panned out).
 This allowed me to start with a larger step size while still demanding a strict convergence criterion.

 A penalty term of 0.1 is applied to the gradient, as well as the likliehood function.